What Language is Spoken in Denmark? Danish, of course!

 Denmark is a small country with a diverse population.
 While most of the population speaks Danish, there are also several minorities and foreign languages spoken in Denmark.
 These languages include German, English, French, and Spanish.

-German is the most common minority language spoken in Denmark.
-It is estimated that around 3% of the population speaks German as their first language.
-German speakers can be found in all parts of Denmark, but the largest concentration is in the southern region of the country.
+German is the most common minority language in Denmark.
+About 3% of the population speaks German as their first language.
+You can find German speakers throughout Denmark, with the largest concentration in the southern region of the country.

-English is the most common foreign language spoken in Denmark.
-It is estimated that around 10% of the population speaks English as a second language.
-English speakers can be found in all parts of Denmark, but the largest concentration is in the capital city of Copenhagen.
+English is the most common foreign language in Denmark.
+Approximately 10% of the population speaks English as a second language.
+You can find English speakers throughout Denmark, with the largest concentration in the capital city, Copenhagen.

-French and Spanish are also common foreign languages spoken in Denmark.
-It is estimated that around 5% of the population speaks French or Spanish as a second language.
-French and Spanish speakers can be found in all parts of Denmark, but the largest concentration is in the capital city of Copenhagen.
+French and Spanish are common foreign languages in Denmark.
+About 5% of the population speaks French or Spanish as a second language.
+You can find French and Spanish speakers throughout Denmark, with the largest concentration in the capital city, Copenhagen.

 Danish Language

 The Danish people are also known for their love of food.
 They have a saying that “there is no such thing as bad weather, only bad clothing.”
-This means that they are always prepared for a picnic, no matter what the weather may be.
-The Danish people are known for their love of nature.
-They are avid cyclists and hikers and love to spend time outdoors.
-Denmark has more bicycles than cars!
+Danes, known for their love of nature, enjoy cycling, hiking, and outdoor activities.
+Denmark even has more bicycles than cars!